gvwilson/btt/src/intro/index.md

 ## Audience

-Every lesson should be written with a specific audience in mind [%b Wi2019 %].
+Every lesson should be written with a specific audience in mind [%b Wilson2019 %].
 These **learner personas** describe ours:

--   *Yanina* is in the third year of a computer science degree.
+-   *Yani* is in the third year of a computer science degree.
     She worked on several volunteer projects in high school and through her mosque, but the "Introduction to Software Engineering" course she's about to take will be her first semester-long team project at university.
     This guide will help her and her teammates figure out what to do when.

--   *Brad* is in Yanina's classes.
+-   *Brad* is in Yani's classes.
     He started programming when he was nine years old, and as a result can do many assignments in half the time it takes other students (something he attributes to intelligence and aptitude